korfuri/awesome-monorepo/README.md

 * [OAO](https://github.com/guigrpa/oao) is a Yarn-based, opinionated JavaScript monorepo management tool.
 * [MBT](https://github.com/mbtproject/mbt) is a build tool with differential build support.
 * [Symplify\Monorepo](https://github.com/Symplify/Monorepo) is a PHP monorepo management tool.
+* [Please](https://please.build/index.html) is a cross-language build system with an emphasis on high performance, extensibility and reproducibility.

 ## Repository management tools